by Michael Buck

 Popular Colonial House Colors

 When Europeans sailed to the American colonies in the 1700s they brought this boxy, symmetrical, and subtly formal home style with them.
 The popularity of colonial homes came roaring back in the 1970s when the country celebrated its bicentennial and Americans developed a taste for the home style of their founding fathers.

 Owners of colonial and neo-colonial homes gravitate toward subtle, more traditional shades.
 Royal blues, parchment-colored beiges, and reds are popular colonial house colors.

-Explore other siding ideas for colonial-style homes built with James Hardie products in our Photo Showcase.
+Explore other siding ideas for colonial-style homes built with exterior solutions by James Hardie in our Photo Showcase.

 Popular Cape Cod House Colors

 The Cape Cod home style also has its roots in colonial America.
 This style was most prevalent in Massachusetts and other settlements in the Northeast.
 Since then it has grown in popularity and has spread to other areas of the country as well.
 The presence of shutters, shingles, and dormers (windows with their own pitched roofs) are typical characteristics that you’d find in a Cape Cod-style home.

 Look to the sea if you need Cape Cod siding ideas.
 Whites, sandy beiges and ocean blues are some of the most popular Cape Cod house colors.